dfrappart/dfrappart.github.io/_posts/2023-04-17-AKS_Workload_Identity.markdown

 ## 1. Before Workload Identity

 So, workload Identity have been around for quite some time now, but is still currently in preview.
-It was planned to go on GA in early april, but was finally pushed away to later in the month.
+It was planned to go on GA in early april, but was finally pushed away to later in the month (and it may be GA when I'll publish this ^^).
 That being said, let's step back a little and try to understand the need behind the solution.

 If we consider microservices, there are usually interaction, even if in a loose coupled configuration, between the differents part of an application (a.k.a microservices).
 At some point, to have a secured application, we would like to have each service proving who it said it is, which is the process of authentication.
 And to have a working environment, the authenticated service should have authorizations defined.